Miss Universe 1998

 Miss Universe 1998 was the 47th Miss Universe pageant, was held at the Stan Sheriff Arena in Honolulu, Hawaii, United States, on 12 May 1998.
 Wendy Fitzwilliam of Trinidad and Tobago was crowned by Brook Lee of the United States at the end of the event.

-This marked the only second (and most recent) time that Trinidad and Tobago has won Miss Universe.
-81 contestants competed in this year.
+This marked the only second time that Trinidad and Tobago has won Miss Universe.
+Eighty-one contestants competed in this year.